Why Offline-First Architecture Matters for Retail Software

 No remote access.
 You cannot check your store’s sales from your phone while sitting at home.
 The data lives on the machine in the store.
 We considered adding optional cloud sync for remote dashboard access, and it is on our roadmap, but we refused to make it a dependency.
 When we add it, it will be purely additive, the core application will never require it.

 Development complexity.
 Building offline-first is harder than building cloud-first.
 Every feature needs to work without network access.
-Sync logic adds complexity.
 Testing requires scenarios that cloud applications never consider.
 Our development velocity is lower than it would be for a cloud-native alternative.
 We accept this trade-off because the resulting product is fundamentally more reliable for our users.

 Why This Matters Beyond Store Pulse